ggatward/GG_Kickstart/README.md

 PARAMETERS

-See README-Parameters for a description of all parameters that can be defined in Foreman/Satellite for this kickstart.
+See README-Parameters for a description of all parameters that can be defined in Foreman/Satellite for this base 'bootstrap' kickstart.

+See README-Parameters_snippets for a description of all additional parameters that are used throughout the snippet-based SOE installation